Best Vermont Sportsbooks: VT Sports Betting Apps 2025

 What Betting Markets Are Available in Vermont?

-Vermont sports gambling will launch with a full menu of betting markets and no restrictions on what you can bet on in major pro sports.
+Vermont sports gambling has a full menu of betting markets and no restrictions on what you can bet on in major pro sports.
 We’ve got a rundown of all the different ways to bet in the Green Mountain State below.

 Moneyline